smorad/um_cisc_7026/lecture_00_welcome.typ

 #align(center)[What do you want to learn?
 Why?]

 ==
-I started the Behavior Optimization and Learning Theory (BOLT) Lab #pause
+I lead the Behavior Optimization and Learning Theory (BOLT) Lab #pause

 I am looking for research students focusing on deep reinforcement learning and robotics #pause

-If you finish the course and find it too easy, send me an email!
+If the course is too easy, send me an email or come to office hours #pause
+- I give all applicants a 3-4 week project to measure their capabilities

 = Course Information
 ==